Indie developer flooded with racist, misogynist abuse after announcing Epic partnership – TechCrunch

 Flush with Fortnite cash, Epic has relied on two things to grow its storefront, which began (and remains) rather lackluster compared to its more mature and popular competitors.
 First, it has simply picked a number of games each month to give away for free, no strings attached — and not shovelware either, but actually great games that people want.
 Second, they’ve arranged for upcoming games to release exclusively on their platform.

-Paid exclusivity is of course by no means new, especially not in the gaming community, where exclusivity among platforms has been the rule since the ’80s, when it was Mario vs Sonic, to today, when it’s Halo vs. Destiny or a hundred others.
-Sony, Microsoft, Nintendo, and many others pay huge amounts to lock in developers for years, sometimes buying them outright so their games will be released exclusively on a certain platform.
-Epic seems to be joining a fairly large club
+Paid exclusivity is of course by no means new, especially not in the gaming community, where exclusivity among platforms has been the rule since the ’80s, when it was Mario versus Sonic, to today, when it’s Halo versus Destiny or a hundred others.
+Sony, Microsoft, Nintendo and many others pay huge amounts to lock in developers for years, sometimes buying them outright so their games will be released exclusively on a certain platform.
+Epic seems to be joining a fairly large club.

 Steam has many features Epic doesn’t, it is true.
-The community of recommendations, mods, forums, and gamified purchasing on Steam is unmatched anywhere else.
+The community of recommendations, mods, forums and gamified purchasing on Steam is unmatched anywhere else.
 But for the purpose of buying and launching a game, the two are pretty evenly matched.
 It’s understandable that people might be upset when a game they are looking forward to disappears from their wishlist on Steam, or that they have to download another app in order to launch some games.
 But this inconvenience is, let’s be honest, minimal.

 It’s sad reading not just the initial outrage at the pair’s decision — which, as they explained, is helpful for them as developers and lets them finish the game with less financial uncertainty — but at the justification that many have put forward that by joking about how angry people get about the Epic thing in the original post, Ben was inviting the abuse he received.
 These “they should have known” or “they were asking for it” people seem to want the developer’s perceived tone to have equal importance as the thousands of death threats they received subsequently.